-Nationwide Vehicle Contracts work hard to ensure the delivery of your vehicle goes as smoothly as possible, but it is important that you take your time to inspect the vehicle carefully before signing the delivery note.
+Nationwide Vehicle Contracts works hard to ensure the delivery of your vehicle goes as smoothly as possible, but it is important that you take your time to inspect the vehicle carefully before signing the delivery note.

 We advise that you start by checking the registration number to ensure it matches with your paperwork.
 You must also check the specification of the car is the same as what you ordered particularly the engine size, fuel type and trim level.

-Once you’ve checked the registration and vehicle specification, move onto the bodywork and interior to check the following:
+Once you’ve checked the registration and vehicle specification, move onto the bodywork and interior to check the following

 If you notice any damage on your vehicle, it is important that you highlight this to the driver and make a note of the damage on the delivery note.
 It is also advised that you take photographs of any damage where possible.

-If you are unsure about anything during the delivery handover, please contact our Customer Services on 0345 811 9595 (option 3) before signing the delivery note as Nationwide Vehicle Contracts or the supplying dealer cannot be held responsible for any issues noted after this point.
+If you are unsure about anything during the delivery handover, please contact our Customer Services on 0345 811 9595 (option 4) before signing the delivery note as Nationwide Vehicle Contracts or the supplying dealer cannot be held responsible for any issues noted after this point.

 Please be aware that most manufacturers do not offer car mats as standard so unless you have ordered these specifically with your sales representative, these will not be included in your vehicle.

-As we mentioned before, it is important that you note any damage or scratches on the delivery note as Nationwide Vehicle Contracts or the supplying dealer cannot be held responsible for any issues noted after this point.
+As we mentioned before, it is important that you note any damage or scratches on the delivery note as Nationwide Vehicle Contracts or the supplying dealership cannot be held responsible for any issues noted after this point.
 You should also make a note of the delivery mileage.